billabear/docs/docs/technical/commands/demo_data.md

 :::caution

 When running with the default values expect it to take 24 hours to complete.
+This is because of how long it takes the payment provider to process the payments that are being simulated.
+Even in the test env it is a timely process.

 :::